RuleWorld/PyBioNetGen/docs/source/bngmodel.rst

 Compartments
 ------------

-Compartments are comprised of a compartment name, dimensionality, volume and an optional parent compartment name
+Compartments are comprised of a compartment name, dimensionality, volume, and an optional parent compartment name

 .. code-block::